What are system apps?

 Installing apps on your Android device is an absolute breeze.
 Just search for the app on the Play Store and click on the Install button.
 You can install it either as system apps or as user apps.

-Apps such as camera, settings, messages, Google Play Store etc. come pre-installed with the phone and manufacturers do not generally provide an option to remove such apps as this might impact the functioning of your device.
-If you want to remove a system app you need to root your device first.
+Apps such as camera, settings, messages, Google Play Store, etc. come pre-installed with the phone and manufacturers do not generally provide an option to remove such apps as this might impact the functioning of your device.
+A system app can only be removed if the device is rooted.

-A non-system app is installed under /data/app folder and has read, write privileges.
+A non-system app is installed under /data/app folder and has read and write privileges.
 If there are apps that you have installed but you no longer use, you can simply uninstall them to free up storage space.

-With Hexnode MDM, you can blacklist or whitelist apps on Android and iOS devices.
-Blacklisting restricts users from using specific apps on the devices whereas whitelisting restricts users to using specific apps on devices.
+With Hexnode UEM, you can blocklist or allowlist apps on Android devices.
+Blocklisting restricts users from using specific apps on the devices whereas allowlisting restricts users to using specific apps on devices.